 If a series of experiments is interrupted by nondeterministic errors, i.e. each experiment may fail with some small probability, the run_resume.sh shell script can be used to ensure the whole series of experiments is completed.
-The script runs the experiments using the run_experiment_multiple task and automatically resumes each time an experiment was not successfully completed using the resume option explained above.
+The script runs the experiments using the run_experiment_multiple task and uses the resume option to automatically restart and continue each time an experiment was not successfully completed.
 The script is used by executing:

-'''

 run_resume.sh

-'''